D0nni387/The-Quiz-Hub/README.md

 The trivia will be pulled from (insert name of site here) api pulled through and upon selection presented to the user.

+As the user is answering the presented questions, the current score against the total amount of selected questions will be given to the user and at the conclusion a total provided of correct answers.

 ---

 ## UX